-When seeking residential treatment for mental health, there are a number of benefits including the fact that the latest techniques for mental health are used to reduce the symptoms associated with a vast range of mental health conditions including
+When seeking residential treatment for both addiction and mental health, there are a number of the latest techniques used for dual diagnosis to reduce the symptoms associated with a vast range of mental health conditions including

 - – Stress burnout

 - – Depression

 - – Dual diagnosis

 - – Anxiety

 Why you should visit a residential dual diagnosis treatment centre